FIN 303: Gift Deposits (Including Gift-in-Kind Donations) and Special Event Receipts with a Gift Component

 Non-cash contributions are recorded at fair market value at the date of the gift.
 Absent significant indications to the contrary, estimated fair market value is that claimed by the donor.
 An independent valuation review or appraisal as required by the IRS to substantiate a deduction for a charitable contribution must be furnished to the ASUF for non-cash donations claiming an estimated fair market value of $5,000 or more.
 “Independent” means that the party providing the valuation review or appraisal must not be related to the donor, ASU, or an ASU financially related organization.

 The ASUF will neither furnish nor confirm an appraisal to the donor.
 Until the estimated fair market value of $5,000 or more is independently confirmed, the development officer or the area receiving the gift in kind will not receive gift credit for fund-raising goals.
-For gifts-in-kind with a donor provided appraisal of $1 million or more, the senior associate vice president for finance and deputy treasurer for ASU needs to be notified, and he or she may require that the department receiving the credit for the contribution obtain, at its expense, a second appraisal before the gift-in-kind is recorded on ASU’s financial records and credited for fund-raising goals.
+For gifts-in-kind with a donor provided appraisal of $1 million or more, the vice president for finance and deputy treasurer for ASU needs to be notified, and he or she may require that the department receiving the credit for the contribution obtain, at its expense, a second appraisal before the gift-in-kind is recorded on ASU’s financial records and credited for fund-raising goals.
 The ASU Capital Asset Management department also places a color-coded property control tag on donated property to assist the department with the donated equipment in verifying whether the property is being disposed of within three years.
 The property control department also notifies the Financial Services tax unit and the ASUF director of gift processing so that there is an internal check and balance within the system for proper notification and filing of the required IRS form.